Systole19/100-days-of-code/log.md

 **Thoughts:** I've been thinking of taking a look at some Computer Science books.
 I want a deeper understanding of the theoretical so I can improve my practical skills.

+### Day 3: 05 January 2016

+**Today's Progress:** A little more work on FCC, up to bootstrap now.
+I've also done some wireframing work on my personal project.

+**Thoughts:** I had doubts as to whether or not wireframing was a waste of time.
+I think I underestimated it's usefulness.
+I'll probably be doing a little more of it from now on.